Overdraft Limit – Meaning

 Past Track Record of the Borrowing Company

 The banks also look into the borrowing company’s past track record.
 This includes its credit scores and past transaction history with the bank.
-A borrower who has a checking account with its bank for the past 10 years and is efficient and timely in all its transactions with the bank has high chances of getting the overdraft limit it has asked for.
+A borrower who has a checking account with its bank for the past 10 years and is efficient and timely in all its transactions with the bank has a high chance of getting the overdraft limit it has asked for.
 On the other hand, a borrower who has missed multiple payments to the bank in the past and has a low credit score might not get an overdraft limit at all.

 This brings us to the conclusion that overdraft limits are tailor-made for each applicant.